 Fisheries are complex systems and their dynamics are always subject to a certain degree of uncertainty (Dayton, 1998) plus management failures may be due to poor decisions and inadequate or erroneous scientific information (Maunder et al., 2006).
-In some cases fish might be overexploited before scientists and managers have the necessary data to realise the decline in populations.
+In some cases fish might be overexploited before scientists and managers have the necessary data to realize the decline in populations.
 Systematic monitoring of recreational angling activity and the volume of fish harvesting is necessary for sustainable management, as there is evidence that overexploited fisheries rarely recover after collapse (Hutchings, 2000).
 Effective management is fundamental when a fish species shows declining stocks, as the case of salmonids in Ireland.
 Salmon in Irish waters have been heavily exploited for many years.
-In an attempt to tackle the situation and assure a viable https://doi.org/10.1016/j.jnc.2021.125987
+In an attempt to tackle the situation and assure a viable salmon population, commercial salmon fishing was curtailed in the early 2000s and a drift net ban was introduced in 2007.
+Recreational angling for salmonids is also well regulated, with a licence required for salmon (Salmo salar) or sea trout (Salmo trutta) fishing, unlike other target species within Ireland, plus anglers are subject to both daily and season bag limits.
+Anglers must report their catch via logbook returns.
+The use of such logbooks is quite common to record data for many fish species and for several angling activities, not only in Ireland but in several other part of the world.